SofaComplianceRobotics/docs-support/docs/Users/SOFARobotics/GUI-user-manual.md

 <div style={{display: "flex"}}>
 <div style={{flex: "1 1 0%"}}>
 The *My Robot Window* displays essential information about your robot and allows you to adjust various settings.
+What can be seen and modified is defined inside the simulation scene file.

 Key features include:

 - **Robot Information:** View technical specifications
 - **Settings Configuration:** Adjust operational parameters such as maximum speed and acceleration